2025 Solar Incentives Guide for East Hartford, CT - Tax Credits & Rebates

 Next Steps for Installing Solar in East Hartford

-Nationwide solar energy use has increased enormously in the past 15 years, in part due to the proliferation of solar incentives.
-You may get these incentives from the Connecticut government, the federal government or your local utility company.
-Talking to your local East Hartford solar panel installer is the best first step towards making sure you get all the incentives you qualify for when you switch to solar energy.
+There are a variety of solar incentives: those provided by local utility companies, those provided by the Connecticut government and those offered by the federal government, to name a few.
+The use of solar energy has grown enormously in the last 15 years, partially thanks to these incentives.
+Talking to your local East Hartford solar panel installer is an excellent first step towards making sure you get all the incentives you qualify for when you switch to solar energy.

 EcoWatch's East Hartford, CT Solar Incentives FAQs

 If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Reaching out to the company that installed your system, or any local East Hartford solar installer, can help you learn what incentives you might want to apply for.
+If you installed your system between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Speaking with a representative from the company that installed your solar system, or any local East Hartford solar installer, can help you learn what incentives you can apply for.

-Yes, you can receive both rebates and tax credits towards the cost of your solar panels.
-Depending on which incentives you are receiving, they may apply in a different order.
-Be sure to speak with your solar installer or a local tax professional to confirm that you are claiming incentives correctly and that you're getting the most money you can.
+Yes, you can claim both tax credits and rebates towards the cost of your solar panels.
+Depending on which incentives you are applying for, they may apply in a different order.
+Make sure that you talk to your solar installer or a local tax professional to confirm that you are claiming incentives correctly and getting the most money you can.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.